jeremytmack/chris-monopoly-api/README.md

 This is the server API for Chris' Monopoly App

-## Files
+## Server

-Here is a description and breakdown of the files in this project.
+Here is a description of the files in this API... (its tiny.)

-### server.js

 server.js is where all the action happens.

 Dependencies:

 - lowdb - This is nothing more than a cheap way to manage data via a text file (db.json).
 This would ultimately be replaced with a proper database.
 - express - A library we use for a quick webserver to spin up.